abhey-afk/Hospital-Management-System/README.md

-# Hospital Management System 🏥🚀
+#MediFlow: Optimizing Patient Care and Operations 🏥🚀

 ## Overview
 A robust MERN-based system for hospitals featuring authentication & authorization, multiple JSON Web Tokens (JWTs), dual frontends (user and admin), and a scalable architecture.
 This system is designed to simplify hospital operations, providing seamless management for both users and administrators.